Advance Care Planning

 Each of these steps will empower your family to make treatment decisions that respect your feelings and values.
 Equally important, they will not be burdened by having to make those decisions, without your input, in a crisis situation.

 Prevent confusion and undo stress – and assure your care is what YOU want it to be – by making sure your family has up-to-date information about your end-of-life wishes.

-As founding members of the Advance Care Planning Coalition of Greater Toledo, we can offer assistance in understanding or completing advance directives.
 If you would like to download the necessary forms to complete on your own, contact Leading Age Ohio.